RTEMS/rtems-docs/c-user/interrupt/directives.rst

 .. rubric:: PARAMETERS:

 ``isr_cookie``
-    This parameter is a variable of type :c:type:`rtems_interrupt_level` which will be used to save the previous interrupt level.
+    This parameter is a variable of type :ref:`InterfaceRtemsInterruptLevel` which will be used to save the previous interrupt level.

 .. rubric:: DESCRIPTION: